cpak/grunt-extjs-dependencies/README.md

 # grunt-extjs-dependencies

-> Figures out in what order to load your ExtJs app files and removes `requires: [...]`.
+> Uses static analysis to figure out in what order to load your ExtJs app files.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`